ricardosanunes/sinfo/README.md

 <br/><br/>
 The implementation will have two datasets with photos of the new object:
-- Good dataset: plenty images from different angles and backgrounds
+- Bad dataset: less images, only from a few angles and mostly with the same background
-- Bad dataset: fewer images, only from a few angles and mostly with the same background
+- Good dataset: more images from different angles and backgrounds

 To train the model with your own images, you must label them.
 For that, we recommend using [label-studio](https://labelstud.io/).